opendocsg/opendoc-isomer-guide/introduction.md

 4. Select your department Reviewers.
 This is located at the right side of the page
 5. Put in a title and leave a comment for your reviewer
 6. Click on "Create pull request" button

+Do refer to the section below for a guide on how to approve a pull request.

 ## Additional resources